Frank de Grave

-De Grave was elected as a Member of the House of Representatives after the election of 1982, taking office on 16 September 1982.
-In May 1990 De Grave was appointed as an Alderman in Amsterdam, he resigned as a Member of the House of Representatives the same day he was installed as installed as an Alderman, taking office on 8 May 1990.
-De Grave served as acting Mayor of Amsterdam from 18 January 1994 until 1 June 1994 following the appointment of Ed van Thijn as Minister of the Interior in the Cabinet Lubbers III.
-De Grave was appointed as State Secretary for Social Affairs and Employment in the Cabinet Kok I following the resignation of Robin Linschoten, taking office on 2 July 1996.
-After the election of 1998 De Grave returned as a Member of the House of Representatives, taking office on 19 May 1998.
-Following the cabinet formation of 1998 De Grave was appointment as Minister of Defence in the Cabinet Kok II, taking office on 3 August 1998.
-The Cabinet Kok II resigned on 16 April 2002 following the conclusions of the NIOD report into the Srebrenica massacre during the Bosnian War and continued to serve in a demissionary capacity.
-After the election of 2002 De Grave again returned as a Member of the House of Representatives, taking office on 23 May 2002.
-Following the cabinet formation of 2002 De Grave was not giving a cabinet post in the new cabinet, the Cabinet Kok II was replaced by the Cabinet Balkenende I on 22 July 2002 and he continued to serve in the House of Representatives as a frontbencher and spokesperson for Finances.
-In March 2004 De Grave was nominated as Chairman of the Board of directors of the Council for Healthcare Supervision of the Ministry of Health, Welfare and Sport, he resigned as a Member of the House of Representatives the same day he was installed as chairman, taking office on 1 April 2004.
+De Grave was elected to the House of Representatives in the 1982 general election, taking office on 16 September 1982.
+In May 1990, De Grave was appointed as an Alderman in Amsterdam, he resigned from the House of Representatives the same day he was installed as installed as an Alderman, taking office on 8 May 1990.
+De Grave served as acting Mayor of Amsterdam from 18 January 1994 until 1 June 1994 following the appointment of Ed van Thijn as Minister of the Interior in the Lubbers III cabinet.
+De Grave was appointed as State Secretary for Social Affairs and Employment in the Kok I cabinet following the resignation of Robin Linschoten, taking office on 2 July 1996.
+After the 1998 general election De Grave returned to the House of Representatives, taking office on 19 May 1998.
+Following the cabinet formation of 1998, De Grave was appointment as Minister of Defence in the Kok II cabinet, taking office on 3 August 1998.
+The cabinet resigned on 16 April 2002 following the conclusions of the NIOD report into the Srebrenica massacre during the Bosnian War and continued to serve in a demissionary capacity.
+After the 2002 general election, De Grave again returned to the House of Representatives, taking office on 23 May 2002.
+Following the cabinet formation of 2002 De Grave was not giving a cabinet post in the new Balkenende I cabinet, which took office on 22 July 2002, and he continued to serve in the House of Representatives as a frontbencher and spokesperson for finance.
+In March 2004, De Grave was nominated as chairman of the board of directors of the Council for Healthcare Supervision of the Ministry of Health, Welfare and Sport, he resigned from the House of Representatives the same day he was installed as chairman, taking office on 1 April 2004.
 In January 2006 the Council for Healthcare Supervision was renamed as the Healthcare Authority with De Grave continuing as chairman of the board of directors, serving from 1 January 2006 until 31 December 2008.